 In other cases, it can also supply other data, such as the locations of restaurants, tourist attractions, stores, and other places.

 What is especially amazing is that the entire windshield can be turned into an AR-enhanced head-up display.
-In this case, you do not even need special glasses to view the information.
+In this case, you do not even need special glasses to view the information in augmented reality.

 Besides, with such a smart windshield, the AR data will be visible to all passengers of the car.

-While windshield HUDs are still a thing of the future, simpler implementations are available right now.
+While windshield HUDs are still a thing of the future, simpler AR implementations are available right now.